YEARs 5 AND 6

 Homework is set every Friday and, unless specified as a long term project, should be returned to school on a specified day the following week.
 Children are expected to practise their spellings, times tables and to complete an activity linked to their learning from the week.

 Reading at home is invaluable in promoting progress across many curriculum areas including reading, spelling, grammar and writing.
 In class 4, it is important that children continue to read and enhance their comprehension skills.
 We want the children to develop a real enjoyment of reading and a passion for all genres and styles.

 In class 4 times tables recollection is pivotal in most areas of maths.
 We use Times Table Rock Stars every morning in which we practise all tables from 2-12.
 Each child in the class aims to improve on their personal best each week.
 Every child has their own login and can practise at home to increase their times table knowledge as well as their personal score.
-Each week their is a class competition between different groups of children.
+Each week there is a class competition between different groups of children.

 Where possible, much of our learning is cross-curricular and linked to our termly topic.
 Each morning involves maths and English lessons and we often extend these skills into our topic work in the afternoon.
 Through our topic we develop our skills as artists, designers, historians, geographers and musicians.
 In addition, we also have weekly science, outdoor learning, computing and French lessons.

 We are working hard to become independent learners through finding our own ways to solve problems.
 We have lots of resources available to help us with this, and we also know that sometimes it helps to work together when something is challenging.

 We made these stained glass panels for our Class 4 Worship on thetheme was the value of Forgiveness.
 We took inspiration from our trip to York Minster.